cljctools/mult/docs/design.md

   - Emacs + Cider
     - perfect, if you're into it
   - IntelliJ + Cursive
-    - both closed source, Cursive comes with conditions
+    - ~~both are closed source~~, Cursive comes with conditions
   - VSCode + Calva
     - can be considered the current best option
-    - VSCode is the undeniable best open source editor
+    - VSCode can be considered the best open source editor
     - Calva works perfectly, but is written in typescript
     - nodejs runtime is undesirable, but not a problem
 - what exactly mult's design and value is ? what's the trigger to bother at all?